Papr1ka/llvm2py/README.md

 # llvm2py

+> Last change:
+> Added support CPython3.13 on manylinux and windows

 A fairly large proportion of programs are written in C/C++.

 Let's imagine that you need to analyze programs in a given language, to search for vulnerabilities, to detect patterns or for optimization purposes.